kaloan/Agda/README.md

 # Agda

-Homework for an Agda course at uni
+Homework for an Agda course at uni.
+The Lib directory was already provided.